fieldtrip/website/development/project/fwdarch.md

 FROM Headshape triangulation TO Slab

-The user has a closed boundary, e.g. representing the brain, and an estimate of the average cortical thickness.
+The user has a closed boundary, e.g., representing the brain, and an estimate of the average cortical thickness.
 This is the case for example of a boundary calculated in another software and read in MATLAB, with points and edges.

 Method:
 -With the available points consider if it is necessary to further process the inner skull/brain surface.
 Avoid the next point if no further processing is necessary.